 For students who fit The Daydreamer profile, these are just a few suggestions.

 Attention Focus Training

-This may seem counterintuitive for someone who already thinks in pictures.
+Visualization training may seem counterintuitive for someone who already thinks in pictures.
 However, the key in this case is to use a student’s visual strengths to bolster weak verbal processing.